hwdsl2/setup-ipsec-vpn/docs/clients.md

 If your iOS 13/14, macOS 10.15 (Catalina) or macOS 11 (Big Sur) device cannot connect, try these steps: Edit `/etc/ipsec.conf` on the VPN server.
 Find `sha2-truncbug=yes` and replace it with `sha2-truncbug=no`.
 Save the file and run `service ipsec restart`.
 Then reconnect the VPN.

+In addition, users running macOS Big Sur 11.0 should update to version 11.1 or newer, to fix some issues with VPN connections.
+To check your macOS version and update, refer to <a href="https://www.businessinsider.com/how-to-check-mac-os-version" target="_blank">this article</a>.

 ### iOS/Android sleep mode

 To save battery, iOS devices (iPhone/iPad) will automatically disconnect Wi-Fi shortly after the screen turns off (sleep mode).
 As a result, the IPsec VPN disconnects.
 This behavior is <a href="https://discussions.apple.com/thread/2333948" target="_blank">by design</a> and cannot be configured.
 If you need the VPN to auto-reconnect when the device wakes up, try <a href="https://github.com/Nyr/openvpn-install" target="_blank">OpenVPN</a> instead, which <a href="https://docs.openvpn.net/connecting/connecting-to-access-server-with-apple-ios/faq-regarding-openvpn-connect-ios/" target="_blank">has support for options</a> such as "Reconnect on Wakeup" and "Seamless Tunnel".